 RELATED: Is Instant Coffee Less Acidic?

-Can I drink coffee if I suffer from acid reflux?
+Can I drink coffee if I have acid reflux?

-It does not affect the stomach so you can take it with or without food.
-If you take omeprazole twice a day, take one dose in the morning and one in the evening.
+You may take it with or without meals because it won’t have any effect on your stomach.
+If you need to take omeprazole twice a day, split your dosage in half and take one pill in the morning and the other at night.

 How long should I wait to eat after taking omeprazole?